 Auto-Invest: Yes Manual Invest: No Lending To: Borrowers Loan Types: Personal consumer loans.

 Default Rates: Bad debt at 2.2% against an estimated rate of 3.8%.

 No lender has lost capital.

 Lending Works launched in January of 2014.
-In the 5 years or so they have been in business, they have lent almost £135m to consumers throughout the UK.
-They have over 5000 active investors with an average account value of almost £22,000 per lender.
-Loans have an average diversification of 250 loans per lender.
+In the 5 years or so they have been in business, they have lent almost £170 million to consumers throughout the UK.

 Time to Become Invested